jnuho/mkdocs/docs/blog/posts/Cat-vs.-Non-cat-Classifier-on-EKS.md

 <img src="https://imgur.com/DwRBYMd.png" alt="EKS architecture" width="500">

-The CatVsNonCat image classifier uses a deep learning model to determine whether an image from a given URL contains a cat or not.
+The CatVsNonCat image classifier uses a L-layer Neural network model to classify cat images.

-I focused on implementing Kubernetes in an AWS environment.
-I used Nginx Ingress Controller to configure external access to the application.
+I focused on creating Kubernetes cluster in Cloud environment and how to expose the application to outside world.

 <!-- more -->